 - Self-medicating becomes your life’s new focus.
 As your body builds up a tolerance to drugs or alcohol, you must take larger doses.
 Eventually, your focus shifts from exercising control over your life to getting the drug your body and mind say you need.
 At this point, nobody and nothing else matters more.
 As a result, your relationships suffer, add to your guilt and unresolved emotional pain, and perpetuate drug use.

 You know you’re hurting but may not even be able to put into words what suffering you go through.
 Even when you try to break the cycle and enter rehab, you may not know how to express yourself.
 At this moment, art therapy programs can help you get out what has been inside for a long time.
-For starters, this kind of program is not something you would rely on by itself but as adjunct therapy it can release emotions important for healing.
+For starters, this kind of program is not something you would rely on by itself but as an adjunct therapy, it can release emotions important for healing.

 When you couple art therapy with individual counseling or group therapy sessions and other addiction programs, it can yield amazing results.
 It is noteworthy that art therapy is not the same as a recreational art class.
 You do not learn how to “do art” or complete paintings by following an instructor’s example.
 Instead, a facilitator helps you to translate your dominant emotion and important thoughts into artwork.